Nik-Mouz/nikolas-mouzourides-website/blogs/HTTP Headers/blog.md

 Much better :)

 Try out your own website and see how you score!
-Tweet at me if you end up setting any of these headers or if you think a value I set a header to could be improved.
+Tweet at me if you end up setting any of these headers or if you think a header value could be improved.